berbix/berbix-php/README.md

 ##### `deleteTransaction(tokens: Tokens): void`

 Permanently deletes all submitted data associated with the transaction corresponding to the tokens provided.

+##### `updateTransaction(tokens: Tokens, parameters: object): object`

+Changes a transaction's "action", for example upon review in your systems.
+Returns the updated transaction upon success.

+Parameters:

+- `action: string` - A string describing the action taken on the transaction.
+Typically this will either be "accept" or "reject".
+- `note: string` - A string containing an optional note explaining the action taken.

+##### `overrideTransaction(tokens: Tokens, parameters: object): void`

+Completes a previously created transaction, and overrides its return payload and flags to match the provided parameters.

+Parameters:

+- `responsePayload: string` - A string describing the payload type to return when fetching transaction metadata, e.g. "us-dl".
+See [our testing guide](https://docs.berbix.com/docs/testing) for possible options.
+- `flags: string[]` - An optional list of flags to associate with the transaction (independent of the payload's contents), e.g. ["id_under_18", "id_under_21"].
+See [our flags documentation](https://docs.berbix.com/docs/id-flags) for a list of flags.

 ### `Tokens`